jackwang0108/iCaLR/README.md

+Or, you can modify the `experiments.py` to automatically run the main experiment (num_task = 2, 5, 10, 20, 50) in the paper.

 ## Results

-Notes: I tried my best to re-implement all the details in the paper and I believe my operation are correct.
+Notes: I tried my best to re-implement all the TRAINING details in the paper and I believe my operation are correct.
 However, due to the difference in evaluation method, there is still performance gap between my result and original result.

 Moreover, I find a [repository](https://github.com/DRSAD/iCaRL/tree/9768d45a86d7b43acfcf539ad84ae6d88f47d9e7 "repository") which totally re-implements all operations including the evaluation method.
 But after reviewing the codes, I find some KEY STEPS in the evaluation that I do not think is objective.
 So, I decide not to re-implement the biased performance code.